Addressing the Opioid Epidemic

 Washtenaw County Health Department's Opioid Report provides timely information on opioid-related overdoses and deaths occurring among Washtenaw County residents.

-Regional Opioid Initiative
+Regional Opioid Initiatives

 Special initiatives, task forces, and coalitions are working within each county of the region to address the opioid epidemic.

-The Lenawee Abuse Prevention Coalition works to reduce substance use and abuse among youth in Lenawee County through collaborative planning, program development, community development, and public education.
+The Lenawee Substance Abuse Prevention Coalition works to reduce substance use and abuse among youth in Lenawee County through collaborative planning, program development, community development, and public education.

 Wake Up Livingston is using the Project Lazarus model to bring together community members, law enforcement, public health, hospitals, community mental health, treatment facilities, and other providers to address the opioid epidemic in Livingston County.